 An overt narcissist will say things in more obvious ways ” I am more educated than you.”
 “You look awful in that.”
 “You’re not qualified.”
 “You’re not capable.”
 “You’re crazy.”
 You can not do that.”
 And all the rest.

-A covert does the same yet a lot more subtle. ” I don’t think you can do that.”
-“I don’t think you should wear that.” ” are you really going to do that.”
+A covert does the same yet is a lot more subtle. ” I don’t think you can do that.”
+“I don’t think you should wear that.” ” are you really going to do that?”
 “I wouldn’t do that if I was you.”
 “Are you losing your mind?”
 And all the rest.